Nationwide Mutual Insurance Company: The companies

-Diversity

-Since 2004, Nationwide has continuously received a 100% rating each year on the Corporate Equality Index, which is released by the gay rights activist group Human Rights Campaign.

-Nationwide hired Vernon Blatz, one of the country's first blind computer programmers, in 1964.
-He attended the University of Cincinnati Medical Center's trial run of the nation's first training program to educate the blind about careers involving computers.

 Technology

 Enterprise Collaboration

 Nationwide's internal collaboration platform "SPOT" is an advanced enterprise social media platform that combines Yammer and SharePoint to provide a unified experience to Nationwide employees.

 Mobile claims application

 In 2009, Nationwide released Nationwide Mobile, a free iPhone application for Nationwide auto insurance customers and other iPhone users.
 The app is designed to assist drivers with the steps to take after an accident.
 It also helps Nationwide customers start the claims process, finds Nationwide-certified local repair shops, and facilitates the exchange of accident and insurance information.
 Nationwide was the first US insurer to offer such an application for the iPhone.